isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2040.md

 ---
-title: Automated tools management system
+title: Centralized tool storage, dispensing & inventory management (IM) system with 2 key components   1) Smart IM software  Monitors tool inventory, stock level & consumption rate; and  With customizable option to link to ERP or supplier online automated ordering process; and;  Controls the issuing of tools per user's security access level  2) Tool dispensing hardware Hardware can be in the form of a drawer or coil vending system.
+Grant support 80% of cost of equipment, up to $22,400 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution2040
 ---

 ### Description

-Centralized tool storage, dispensing & inventory management (IM) system with 2 key components:

-1) Smart IM software:
-Monitors tool inventory, stock level & consumption rate; and With customizable option to link to ERP or supplier online automated ordering process; and; Controls the issuing of tools per user's security access level

-2) Tool dispensing hardware
-Hardware can be in the form of a drawer or coil vending system.

-Grant support: 80% of cost of equipment, up to $22,400 grant

 ### Details of Solution